typedefs/typedefs.github.io/content/related.md

 title: Typedefs — References
 ---

-There is much prior and ongoing work that is related, here we collect references to related stuff as we come accross it.
+There is much prior and ongoing work that is related.
+Here we collect references to related stuff as we come accross it.

 ### Papers